Aziz-RV/dynamol/README.md

-I forked this project for my internship in XLI:
+I forked this project for my internship in XLIM:
 -Developing a new method of real-time visualization of large biological molecules..
 This visualization is developed using C++/OpenGL.